Common Stock Order Types (What You Need To Know)

 One triggers the other orders are contingent on orders that use a primary and secondary order.
 When one order executes, it triggers the other.

 For example, you place a buy order for a stock and a stop-loss.
 The stop-loss is triggered if your buy order is filled.
-This saves you from having to set a stop manually after you enter the position.
+This saves you from having to manually set a stop after entering the position.

 - Bracket orders are considered a type of OTO and/or OCO order.

-- OTO and OCO orders are a pair or cluster of conditional orders that are contingent on one another.
+- OTO and OCO orders are a pair or clusters of conditional orders contingent on one another.

 Market-On-Close (MOC) Order